Benzee10/bettingtiphub/replit.md

 - Any new ebook pages created

 ## Recent Changes
+- 2025-10-21: Successfully imported and configured for Replit environment
+  - Installed Python 3.11 runtime
+  - Configured workflow to run server on port 5000 with host 0.0.0.0
+  - Server includes Cache-Control headers (already present) to prevent caching in Replit preview
+  - Deployment configured for Autoscale with python3 server.py
+  - All pages (homepage, all 4 ebook pages, create-ebook tool) tested and working
+  - Site is fully functional and ready to use
+  - The website displays beautifully with pink gradients, animations, and dark mode toggle
 - 2025-10-20: Added social proof and trust-building elements to homepage
   - Added stats counter section showing "500+ Happy Customers", "4.9/5 Average Rating", "98% Success Rate"
   - Added customer testimonials section with 3 testimonials featuring profile photos and 5-star ratings